Visit the Christmas markets in Stockholm

 8. Make your own Christmas decorations

 At the Skansen Christmas market, you can find several workshops that you can join during which you’ll learn how to make Christmas decorations.
+It can be a great activity to do, especially if you’re traveling with kids.

 9. Stop for fika